Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 Jintronix research and discovery methodology

-Patients who got immediate feedback even just an audio cue for correct form stayed engaged much longer.
-Recommendation: build real-time motion sensing feedback as the core MVP mechanic, not a phase 2 enhancement.
+Patients who got immediate feedback, even something as small as an audio cue for correct form, stayed engaged much longer.
+That made motion-sensing feedback a core MVP feature, not something to save for later.

 Patients used what their therapist recommended.
 Full stop.